cj/sinatra-can/README.markdown

       haml :admin
     end

-## Modular Style

-To use this gem in Modular Style apps, you just need to register it:

-    class MyApp < Sinatra::Base
-      register Sinatra::Can

-      ...
-    end

-## Changing Defaults

-It's easy to change the default ability class.
-Our example looks a lot like the CanCan one, but we're doing it inside a before do...end method for flexibility: this way you can even associate different ability classes to different routes.

-    before do
-      @current_ability ||= ::MyAbility.new(current_user)
-    end

 ## Load and Authorize

 load_and_authorize is one of CanCan's greatest features.
 It will, if applicable, load a model based on the :id parameter, and authorize, according to the HTTP Request Method.

-The usage with this Sinatra adapter is a bit different and way simpler, since it's implemented from scratch.
+The usage with this Sinatra adapter is a bit different and way simpler, and it's implemented from scratch.
 Since Sinatra is based on routes (as opposed to controllers + methods), you need to tell which model you want to use.
 It will guess the action (:view, :create, etc) using the HTTP verb, and an 'id' parameter to load the model.

 It is compatible with ActiveRecord, DataMapper and Sequel.